 - A crazy sleeping pattern, with hallucinations from lack of sleep

-- Users often pick at their skin, past the point of bleeding, as crystal meth causes itching and the sensation of insects crawling on the skin
+- Meth users often pick at their skin, to the point of bleeding, as crystal meth causes itching and the sensation of insects crawling on the skin (lovely, we know)

 - Grinding your teeth